fi-content2-games-platform/FIcontent.Gaming.Enabler.PoIMatchmaking/README.md

 Unity Demo App
 --------------

+The Unity Demo App is found at [Unity/POIMatchmakingDemo](Unity/POIMatchmakingDemo)

 The Unity Demo App must be executed standalone, in order to run multiple instances, though one instance running in the editor can also connect to other standalone instances.
 It should work on all platforms, and has been tested on Windows Desktop and Android.